FREQUENTLY ASKED QUESTIONS ABOUT MEDIATION

 Will the mediator issue a decision in my case?

 No. All the mediator can do is help the parties and attorneys look at the dispute more objectively, listen to each side privately, discuss various options for a settlement, and assist the participants in finding a mutually acceptable solution.
-A mediator makes no decision, judgment, or recommendation on the outcome.

 What can a mediator tell a judge?